Someone speaks up, or emails you, or posts something on their Facebook page. You are concerned. What to do? Pray.

 Your spoken and written blessing for them is part of your own spiritual growth.
 When you start with tears you end up smiling.
 You are deepening your own spiritual life by your obedience, determination, trust, and love.

 Why do you pray?
 First, because you love your Heavenly Father.
 He is so awesome, so great, so caring.
 You bring your concerns to Him after you’ve declared your certainty of Who He is.
 And you pray because you know He loves that other person; you pray in agreement with what and who and how He wants to bless.
 Your prayer is cooperating with His amazing plan to bless you and many, many others.
-Be thankful for prayer
+Be thankful for prayer!

 + + +